DanZiti/jQuery-mouseable/README.md

 In the example above, the hover class is user-defined as "foo" and the active class is user-defined as "bar".

-*This plugin is optimized for both normal mouse events and touch gestures.*
+*This plugin is optimized for both mouse events and touch events.*